danzimmerman/dz_rpi_config/README.md

 ## Install ROS 2

-Follow the instructions at https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html but don't modify `.bashrc`.
+Follow the instructions at https://github.com/danzimmerman/dz_rpi_config/wiki/installing_ros2#ros-2-jazzy-source-install to see some quirks and tweaks for Bookworm source install.

+Don't modify `.bashrc` for sourcing the workspace `local_setup.bash` script.
 The `ros2-setup` command in `.bash_aliases` does this and also adds a `(jazzy)` to the ROS 2 prompt.